 We love to see cycle counting in practice in a warehouse.
 However, the ABC method falls short because it does not count every bin in the warehouse.
 It only counts the products in the bins that you know the product should be in.
 If an item that should be in “A” bin was put in “C” bin—you may not find it for months!
 You may do an “A” cycle count and adjust inventory only to readjust it later when the product is found.
 By this time you purchased additional product “A” and may be overstocked, or the product is now dated and/or expired.

-If you are interested in speaking with us to learn more about inventory management best practices that can improve your overall efficiency and productivity—please contact us today.
+If you would like to learn more about inventory management best practices that can improve your efficiency and productivity—please contact us today.
 We would love to hear from you.